discontented/CSI-5007/_notes/graph-algorithms.md

 * Starts from one vertex and grows the rest of the tree one edge at a time until all vertices are included.
 * Greedy
 	* Repeatedly selects the smallest weight edge at a vertex.
+1. Start from a given vertex.
+2. With each iteration add a new vertex to the spanning tree.
+    1. Always add the lowest-weight edge linking a vertex in the tree to a vertex outside of the tree.
+        1. A boolean array tracks whether a vertex has already been added to the tree.

 ### Pseudocode
 ```
 Prim-MST(G)
   Select an arbitrary vertex s to start the tree from
     while (there are still nontree vertices)
 	  Select the edge of minimum weight between a tree and nontree vertex
       Add the selected edge and vertext to the tree T
 ```

+## Kruskal's Algorithm
+* More efficient than Prim's on sparse graphs.